currinjs/CurrinJS/aio/content/guide/docs-style-guide.md

 _Tutorial_ pages are exactly like guide pages.
 The only difference is that they reside in `content/tutorial` instead of `content/guide` and have URLs like `tutorial/{page-name}`.

-_API_ pages are generated from Angular source code into the `src/generated/docs/api` directory.
+_API_ pages are generated from Currin source code into the `src/generated/docs/api` directory.
 The doc viewer translates URLs that begin `api/` into requests for document JSON files in that directory.
 This style guide does not discuss creation or maintenance of API pages.

 _Marketing_ pages are similar to guide pages.
 They're located in the `content/marketing` directory.
 While they can be markdown files, they may be static HTML pages or dynamic HTML pages that render with JSON data.